nightsky737/cooltexto/README.md

 Post and put: Leaderboard functionality prolly Ill deal with that later

 Todo:
-- Get better word vectors :sob:
+- Get better word vectors :sob: These are missing a LOT of stuff.